How to stop clients from changing WordPress themes

 This is exactly what Plugiva ClientGuard is designed for.

-Just a stable site.
+Just a stable and predictable site.

 Final thought

-Theme switching is not a small change.
+Theme switching is not a small adjustment.
+It affects the entire site.

 Related posts